Volunteer opportunities for non-U.S. citizens are limited.

 A. That depends on the country you are in and the practice of your host.
 Most hosts and volunteers work together six days per week, with one day off.

 A. Winrock volunteers use their vacation or their employer will often give them time off to complete a career-enhancing volunteer assignment.
 Many of our volunteers are retired as well.
+Individuals who cannot travel can potentially volunteer remotely, engaging via Zoom and matched with a counterpart volunteer or staff in the country.

 A. That’s hard to say.
 Winrock’s volunteer assignments are demand-driven.
 Local firms and organizations request assistance, and then we choose the expert most appropriate to fill the host’s needs from our roster of experts.